GeorgeStrakhov/minimal_agent/README.md

     # Create a weather pup
     weather_pup = Pup(
-        system_prompt="You are a weather assistant.
+        instructions="You are a weather assistant.
 Check the weather and report it as a short poem.", tools=registry.get_tools(["get_current_weather"])
     )